moveit/moveit.ros.org/documentation/contributing/roadmap/index.markdown

 <img src="/assets/images/roadmap_2020.png" width="100%"/>

 Our MoveIt 2 roadmap is based on our 2018 user survey, feedback from PickNik Robotic's numerous clients, and the feedback collected at the [MoveIt Workshop 2019 Macau](https://moveit.ros.org/moveit/ros/2019/09/19/moveit-workshop-macau.html).
 We've broken the initial development of MoveIt 2 into three milestones, shown in the image above.
+For more info on the roadmap for MoveIt 2, see [this presentation by PickNik Robotics](https://picknik.ai/docs/Realtime_Motion_Planning_And_MoveIt_2.pdf).

-As of November 2019, funding for MoveIt 2 is still needed, as we've only secured resources for Milestone 1.
+As of March 2020, funding for MoveIt 2 is still needed, as we've only secured resources for Milestone 1.
 As an open source project, we rely on everyone to get involved with code contributions, bug fixes, and financial support.
 There are no guarantees that any feature on our roadmap will be developed.
 Please contact us if you're interested in supporting these efforts.